isaac-reid/general_graph_random_features/README.md

 ```bash
 conda env create -f environment.yml --name new_environment_name
 ```
-but in practice one only needs numpy, matplotlib, scipy and ipykernel.
+in the downloaded repo in terminal.
+But in practice one only needs numpy, matplotlib, scipy and ipykernel.

 **Significance and extensions.**
 Brute force methods typically incur cubic time complexity in the number of graph nodes, whereas GRFs are linear.